burgwyn/DATA601-HW2/README.md

 ### What is the lowest hourly wage?

-The lowest hourly wageb is $3/hour and is paid to two roles - FOSTER GRANDPARENT and SENIOR COMPANION in the FAMILY & SUPPORT department.
+The lowest hourly wage is $3/hour and is paid to two roles - FOSTER GRANDPARENT and SENIOR COMPANION in the FAMILY & SUPPORT department.

 ### Which department is has the highest wage bill?